-Help for the Formation of Carmelite Novices in the Central African Republic and Cameroon
+Help for the Formation of Carmelite Novices in Africa

-At the age of five, Jean-Thierry Ebogo from Cameroon already knew he wanted to be a priest.
-For him, being a priest meant the same thing as “being Jesus.”
-But in 2004, just a year after entering the Carmelite order as a novice, a malignant tumor was found on his right leg.
-Not even amputation was enough to save him.
+By the age of five, Jean-Thierry Ebogo from Cameroon knew he wanted to be a priest.
+For him, the priesthood meant “being Jesus.”
+But in 2004, just one year after entering the Carmelite order as a novice, a malignant tumor was found on his right leg.
+Not even amputation could save him.

-On the Feast of the Immaculate Conception, December 8th, 2005, with special permission, he was permitted to take his final vows in his hospital room.
-His only concern was whether he would still have time to be ordained to the priesthood.
-He endured the intense pain with a smile and offered everything up for priestly and religious vocations.
+On December 8th, 2005, the Feast of the Immaculate Conception, Ebogo was allowed to take his final vows in his hospital room.
+His only concern was whether he would still have time to be ordained.
+He endured intense pain with a smile and gave everything to his vocation.

 “I only want to be healed so that I can become a priest,” he said.
 But his lifelong wish was not to be fulfilled, for he died shortly afterwards, aged just 23, already reputed for his sanctity.